Skip to content

 • client->check_on_navigated( ) — returned from another app via navigation

-Each check_* method returns abap_true only for its specific phase, making CASE abap_true act as a dispatcher:
+Each check_* method returns abap_true only for its specific phase, so CASE abap_true acts as a dispatcher:

 abap